adarshms444/Agentic-AI-Retail-Analytics-System/README.md

 ## About Nexus Corp

 Nexus Corp Analytics is a premier retail showroom specializing in top-brand mobile phones, high-performance laptops, smart gadgets, and electronic appliances.
-Operating in a hyper-competitive consumer electronics market, Nexus Corp handles high-value transactions and rapidly changing consumer trends.
-This dashboard is the central intelligence hub for data-driven growth, delivering precise, real-time insights to optimize pricing, maximize margins, and evaluate regional sales performance instantly.
+Operating in the hyper-competitive consumer electronics market, Nexus Corp deals with high-value transactions and rapidly changing consumer trends.
+To maintain its market leadership, the leadership requires precise, real-time insights to optimize pricing strategies, maximize profit margins, and understand regional sales performance instantly.
+This dashboard serves as the central intelligence hub for their data-driven growth.

 ## ⏳ Problem Statement